.

 • Patients taking a more active role in their healthcare

-To make the most of this growth, labs should embrace innovative technology.
-TestDirectly is a great example of this: it's a web-based direct-to-consumer lab testing portal that allows for easy and accurate lab testing by connecting patients directly with labs.
+TestDirectly is a great example of this: it's a web-based direct-to-consumer lab testing portal that enables easy and accurate lab testing by connecting patients directly with labs.

-One more factor propelling the growth of laboratory software systems is the number of labs still relying on paper-based or outdated laboratory workflow management systems.
 Modern IT solutions, offering digitization and automation, are now essential to support the complex daily operations of a modern lab and enable future expansion.
-Adopting such enhanced software has a direct impact on improving lab efficiency and productivity.
+Adopting such enhanced diagnostic lab software has a direct impact on improving lab efficiency and productivity.

 Michael Kalinowski